The 10 Best Summer Cocktails You’ve Never Heard of

 In our guide to the world’s best cocktails, we take you from the Americas to Africa in search of lesser known libations.

-10. Michelada:
+10. Michelada

 Legend has it that the Michelada, a Mexican cocktail that boasts beer as its unlikely main ingredient, evolved in the 1950s, when the Mexican beer company Tecate introduced beer in cans.